-Entry Requirements 5, in History, 5 in English Lit or Lang, 5 in Maths
+Entry Requirements 5 in History, 5 in English Lit or Lang, 5 in Maths topic entirely of your choosing.

 Are you interested in?
 Investigating and finding things out about the past Forming your own opinions and debating ideas Challenging yourself to work hard, completing wider reading to find evidence to back up your ideas